 • Guidance within the Common Assessment Framework (CAF) process

 • Guidance within the Team Around the Child (TAC) process

 At St Monica’s we are fortunate to have a wealth of expertise in-school to enable us to provide high quality provision for children with SEND.

-• Our SENCO, Michelle Laskey, has been a classroom teacher for fifteen years and is the Deputy Head of St Monica’s.
-Having taught in EYFS, KS1 and KS2 and being a trained Specialist Maths Teacher, she is highly skilled at identifying the needs of pupils and planning appropriate provision for them.
-She has also recently been successful in the completion of the National SENCO Award with The University of Northampton.
+• Our SENCO, Natalie Shanahan, has been a classroom teacher for fifteen years and is the Deputy Head of St Monica’s.
+Having taught in KS1 and KS2 and being a trained Specialist Maths Teacher, she is highly skilled at identifying the needs of pupils and planning appropriate provision for them.

-• We employ five HLTAs who each have particular areas of expertise.
+• We employ three HLTAs who each have particular areas of expertise.
 They implement personalised intervention, conduct detailed assessments of pupil needs and offer training/support for TAs in the implementation of intervention groups.

 -Sharon Parlett – Numeracy HLTA

 • A team of 13 Teaching Assistants (TAs) are trained to deliver a range of interventions on a small group and 1:1 basis e.g. Numicon; Teodorescu’s Perceptuo-Motor Programme; Talking Partners, Spirals, Phonics One-to-One tutoring, Handwriting.

 • We also employ 7 Teaching Assistants (TAs) with knowledge of Special Educational Needs, particularly ASD, who provide personalised support for children working within a personalised timetable to be able to access the curriculum.